-wallet.rs library is writen in Rust.
-You can also find two bindings writen in Node.js and Python:
+wallet.rs library is written in Rust.
+You can also find two bindings written in Node.js and Python:

 We recommended that you start your interactions with IOTA on a testnet network.
 The testnet will allow you to safely get acquainted with the

 wallet.rs library, without the risk of losing any funds if you make a mistake along the way.
 You can use this API load balancer:

 A network explorer is available at IOTA Tangle Explorer.
 You can use the network explorer to view transactions and data stored in the IOTA Tangle.

 In order to properly test value-based transactions on testnet network, you are going to need some tokens!
 You can get some testnet tokens through our faucet.